-The function of this key can be selected from a number of distinct functions including peak-hold, counting, etc. Refer to page 56 for details of the available functions.
+The function of this key can be selected from a number of distinct functions including totalisation, set points, etc. Refer to page 52 for details of the available functions.
 Each has an associated overlay sticker that should be applied to the <FUNCTION> key.

-K35
+K35\